-b.
-Tracking systems that ensure reasonable and allowable costs and allow for tracing of funds to a level of expenditure adequate to establish that such funds have not been used in violation of the provision of this part.
-Describe: DCYF partnered with the Department of Social and Health Services (DSHS) to create a Payment Allocation Model (PAM) cost allocation system within DSHS' Barcode system that reviews the client level data and identifies the correct funding source for each client based on the activities allowable prior to DCYF issuing the payment.
+How your Lead Agency tracking systems ensure reasonable and allowable costs and b. allow for tracing of funds to a level of expenditure adequate to establish that such funds have not been used in violation of the provision of this part.
+Describe: Payments: DCYF partnered with the Department of Social and Health Services (DSHS) to create a Payment Allocation Model (PAM) cost allocation system within DSHS' Barcode system that reviews the client level data and identifies the correct funding source for each client based on the activities allowable prior to DCYF issuing the payment.
 The cost allocations determined through PAM export into DCYFs Social Service Payment System (SSPS) tied to the client level data.
 The dollar amounts and funding source allocations tie into the Agency Financial Reporting System (AFRS).
 DCYF also assigned unique fiscal data elements to all payments.
 The DCYF Quality Assurance team tracks fiscal data and conducts monthly provider audits to identify patterns of inappropriate payments.
 Improper payments are identified and documented using the department's eligibility system.
 Program violations and fraud identification are also tracked in department's eligibility system.
 Grant Management: DCYF uses grant-level management of all federal funds, including the CCDF grants.
 The Department allocates the CCDF grants to eligible clients and allowable activities in compliance with 45 CFR 98.67.
 The clients are assigned an eligibility type upon eligibility determination that connects with an allowable source of funds for payments.
 Grant level adjustments are made within the source of funds.
 If the source of funds contains multiple grants, transfers occur between grant sources to properly spend grant dollars within the allowable period of performance and ensure level of effort and matching requirements.
 Additionally, DSHS reviews the provider payments to verify client's eligibility for TANF funds.

-Beginning in state fiscal year 2025, thanks to an investment in the state budget for the purpose of enhancing our accounting system, adjustments will be made at the expenditure or child-level to assist with tracking for activities allowed to meet the level of assurance as identified by the State Auditor's Office for the annual statewide single audit.
+Beginning in state fiscal year 2025, adjustments will be made at the expenditure or child-level to assist with tracking for activities allowed to meet the level of assurance as identified by the State Auditor's Office for the annual statewide single audit.

-- c.
-Processes and procedures to prepare and submit required state and federal fiscal reporting.
-Describe: Proper grant expenditures: The Cost Allocation and Grants Management Unit and Budget Unit prepare monthly reports based off the financial data in the Agency Financial Reporting System to ensure that all charges to the CCDF grant are properly accounted for in Mandatory, Matching, and Discretionary.
+Proper grant expenditures: The Cost Allocation and Grants Management Unit and Budget Unit prepare monthly reports based off the financial data in the Agency Financial Reporting System to ensure that all charges to the CCDF grant are properly accounted for in Mandatory, Matching, and Discretionary.
 In addition, the Cost Allocation and Grants Management Unit reviews expenditures to verify that the proper period of performance is charged for the funding source and the services are allowable.
 DCYF's Grants Manager also processes reports to verify that expenditures are properly reported to the grant and uploads all federal data to the designated systems by the deadlines outlined in the grant to ensure transparency and accountability to our grants reporting.
 In addition, DCYF monitors all contracted services through its Contracts and Procurement System (CAPS) to ensure reasonable and allowable costs.
 With the CAPS system, all payments, including those made for quality, are automated.
-Payment files are reviewed to make sure payment is reasonable and allowable prior to issuance. - d.
-Other, Describe: - 10.1.3 Effectiveness of fiscal management practices a.
-How the Lead Agency defines effective fiscal management practices.
-Describe: The DCYF Quality Assurance team audits providers for program integrity compliance.
-DCYF typically audits 2% of the caseload on average and combines random audits with targeted audits.
-Both of these audits are designed to increase program integrity by informing providers and workers of billing issues and correct billing procedures and by recouping funds.
-These audits are random, and any targeted approaches DCYF takes are first carefully analyzed for disparate impact as to protected classes outlined in state and federal anti-discrimination law.
+Payment files are reviewed to make sure payment is reasonable and allowable prior to issuance.

+- c.
+Other.
+Describe: Click or tap here to enter text. - 10.1.3 Lead Agencies must have effective fiscal management practices in place for all CCDF expenditures.
 Describe how the Lead Agency knows there are effective fiscal management practices in place for all CCDF expenditures, including: